 Here’s how cats stay cool — and the signs you need to look out for that could mean they’re in trouble and require treatment for heat-related conditions.

-Technically, cats do sweat but not the same way that humans do.
+Technically, cats do sweat, but not the same way that humans do.
 As humans, we sweat all over our bodies, but cats have much more limited sweating capabilities.
-Humans have sweat glands located pretty much everywhere, but cats have sweat glands only in a few areas that lack hair.
+Humans have sweat glands located just about everywhere, but cats have sweat glands only in a few areas that lack hair.
 These areas include your cat’s paws and chin, so your cat can sweat only in those particular areas.
 (This is true also for dogs.)

 As your cat sweats, air that moves over the sweat helps cool his body.
 Because sweating capabilities are so limited for cats, sweating is a secondary cooling system.
 Your cat has other ways to help regulate his temperature and cool off.

 Rather than relying on sweating to help cool down, cats get rid of body heat by grooming.
 Evaporating saliva works just like evaporating sweat to cool the skin.
-So, you might see your cat groom himself more often in the summer, particularly when he’s lying in a hot, sunny spot.
+So, you might see your cat groom himself more often when it’s warm out, particularly when he’s lying in a hot, sunny spot.

 Speaking of lying around in the heat, cats take naps during the hot days to avoid some of the heat.
-By limiting their activity during the summer daylight hours, they can stay cooler.
+By limiting their activity during the daylight hours when it’s hot out, they can stay cooler.
 As the temperatures drop in the late afternoon and evening, cats become more active with hunting, eating, and playing.